Windsor (constituency)

-Windsor (/ˈwɪnzə/) is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) of the House of Commons in the UK Parliament represented since 2024 by Jack Rankin of the Conservative Party.
+Windsor (/ˈwɪnzə/) is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer).) represented in the House of Commons of the UK Parliament since 2024 by Jack Rankin of the Conservative Party.
 (Note: As with all constituencies in their modern form, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years, until 1868 the constituency as a parliamentary borough had the right to send two to most Parliaments.)
+It is in both Berkshire and Surrey.

-It was re-created for the 1997 general election after it was abolished following the 1970 general election and replaced by the Windsor and Maidenhead constituency.
+Windsor has had parliamentary representation for centuries, first sending a member of parliament in 1301.
+In 1918, the Windsor parliamentary borough was abolished and absorbed into the new Windsor county seat.
+The constituency was re-created for the 1997 general election after it was abolished following the 1970 general election and replaced by the Windsor and Maidenhead constituency.

+Its settlements include Ascot, Datchet, Eton, Sunningdale, Windsor (its namesake), Wraysbury, Virginia Water, as well as Englefield Green.

 Constituency profile

-The constituency is centred on Windsor Great Park, covering the eponymous town of Windsor and various towns and villages in RBWM and Slough, in Berkshire, and Runnymede in Surrey.
+The constituency is centred on Windsor Great Park, covering the eponymous town of Windsor and various towns and villages in the Royal Borough of Windsor and Maidenhead and the Borough of Slough in Berkshire, and the Borough of Runnymede in Surrey.

 The re-created constituency, from 1997, has continued a trend of large Conservative Party majorities.
 Post 2023 boundary changes, in local elections in the seat the major opposition party varies, with Labour strong in the Slough wards and Englefield Green, the Liberal Democrats in the town of Windsor itself, and independents in various villages.
 That said, affluent villages and small towns along the River Thames and around the Great Park have continued to contribute to large Conservative majorities, including Wraysbury and Ascot.

-In the 2024 General Election, Labour came second to the Conservatives due to the changed composition of the seat in the boundary changes.
+In the 2024 general election, Labour came second to the Conservatives due to the changed composition of the seat in the boundary changes.